 After his first year of law school, he clerked at the law office of Charles L. Morgan, Jr., and received his certification for the Student Practice Rule as well as his Third-Year Practice Certificate.

-Chris Denuna was hired as a clerk at Trichter & Murphy, PC, in the summer of 2013.
+Chris Denuna was hired as a clerk at Trichter & LeGrand, PC, in the summer of 2013.
 After serving as a law clerk for two consecutive summers, he was admitted to practice in Texas in 2014.
 Chris is a member of the American Bar Association, the Texas Criminal Defense Lawyers Association, the Harris County Criminal Lawyers Association, the Houston Bar Association, and the Texas Young Lawyers Association.

 Let us start fighting

 When you need a Harris County DWI Attorney, our aggressive team is standing by to help.
 If you've been arrested in Bellaire, Houston, Katy or surrounding areas, call us now.read more

 If you've been arrested, call a Montgomery County DWI Attorney to defend you and get your license back.
 We can help you if you've been arrested in Conroe, The Woodlands or surrounding areas.read more